lightning/bolts/02-peer-protocol.md

 to broadcast the commitment transaction to get his funds back and open a new channel.
 To avoid this, the funder should ensure the funding transaction confirms in the next 2016 blocks.

+The `alias` here is both required for routing (since the real short_channel_id is unknown until confirmation), and useful even once there is a real `short_channel_id` for a public channel.

+While a node can send multiple `alias`, it must remember all of the ones it has sent so it can use them should they be requested by incoming HTLCs.
+The recipient only need remember one, for use in `r` route hints in BOLT 11 invoices.

 ## Channel Close